OMIndependent/quswan/src/liveblogs/tob/tob31.md

 Laphicet sees her.

 **Prince:** "He serves as a shining beacon of Reason in this world of turmoil.
-And Reason is what binds us."
+And Reason is what binds us."<br/>
 **Velvet:** (thinking) "**But you killed him!
 You took everything that I loved!**"

 Velvet climbs.